GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 Chrome on iOS and iPadOS does not support Chrome origin trials.

-### Can a site allow testing but opt-out of the OTs in specific geographic regions?
+### Can a site participate in origin trials but opt-out of using a feature in specific geographic regions?

 A site can set a [Permissions Policy](/docs/privacy-sandbox/permissions-policy/) to control when an API can be accessed.